 Parkinson’s disease is a chronic and progressive neurological disorder that is characterized by well-known motor symptoms including tremors, stiffness of limbs, slowness of movements, and difficulties with posture and balance.
 In addition to motor symptoms, many Parkinson’s disease patients experience non-motor symptoms, including sleep disorders, sensory symptoms, depression and gastrointestinal symptoms.
-It is the second most common neurological disorder and more than five million people worldwide live with this disease.
+It is the second most common neurological disorder and it is estimated to affect seven to 10 million people worldwide.

-In February 2016, The Michael J. Fox Foundation for Parkinson’s Research awarded Saniona a research grant of USD 590,700 to perform a chemical optimization of its nicotinic α6 modulators in order to identify compounds suitable to demonstrate activity in relevant animal models and to assess their potential neuroprotective effects.
+The Michael J. Fox Foundation for Parkinson’s Research awarded Saniona a research grant of USD 0.6 million to perform chemical optimization of its nicotinic α6 modulators to identify compounds suitable to demonstrate activity in relevant animal models and to assess their potential neuroprotective effects.
 Saniona retains all rights to any potential products developed and commercialized from the program.
-The program is in the drug discovery phase.

 As the world’s largest non-profit funder of Parkinson’s research, The Michael J. Fox Foundation (MJFF) is dedicated to accelerating a cure for Parkinson’s disease and improved therapies for those living with the condition today.
 The Foundation pursues its goals through an aggressively funded, highly targeted research program coupled with active global engagement of scientists, Parkinson’s patients, business leaders, clinical trial participants, donors and volunteers.
 In addition to funding more than $800 million in research to date, the Foundation has fundamentally altered the trajectory of progress toward a cure.
 Operating at the hub of worldwide Parkinson’s research, the Foundation forges ground-breaking collaborations with industry leaders, academic scientists and government research funders; increases the flow of participants into Parkinson’s disease clinical trials with its online tool, Fox Trial Finder; promotes Parkinson’s awareness through high-profile advocacy, events and outreach; and coordinates the grassroots involvement of thousands of Team Fox members around the world.